nithinmanoj10/Genskill-Project/README.md

 # Project Status

-<p>The frontend of this project is complete for now.
-The backend is still in progress.</p>
+<p>The frontend of this project is complete.
+The backend is still in progress.
+But everything is still functional for now.</p>

 <p>The browsers local storage was used to store the users data.
 A functional database and backend will be implemented as soon as possible</p>

 ### Upcoming Features

-1. Login / Sign Up Page
+1. Login/Sign Up Page
 2. How To Use section for new users
-3. Ability to edit task / session details.
+3. Ability to edit task/session details.

 # Inspiration and Sources